Top 10 Things to Do In Litchfield

 Litchfield

 As a part of a national initiative, the City of Litchfield invited artist Victor Ving and photographer Lisa Beggs to add Litchfield to their postcard collection.
-Take a photo of yourself in front of the Litchfield Greetings Tour Mural found at 423 N. State St.
+Get a photo with your traveling companions in front of the Litchfield Greetings Tour Mural at 423 N. State St.

 2. Have breakfast at this homegrown American bakery

 See where Litchfield gets its kicks.
 Stop at the free (yes, we know you like free, and so do we) Litchfield Museum & Route 66 Welcome Center.
 The museum hosts an eclectic range of artifacts from Litchfield and Route 66 history, including an original Route 66 road sign.
 Stop by for some Mother Road nostalgia and a fun-filled walk down memory lane.
-While you are here, other Route 66 attractions are within a short walk.
+From here you can visit other Route 66 attractions that are within a short walking distance.

 Affectionately known as The Lou, Lake Lou Yaeger is 1400-acres of aquatic fun!
 Go boating, fishing, swimming and water skiing on the lake, or simply enjoy a walk along the quiet shoreline.

-The Lou also features Milnot Beach, a large sandy beach with diving platforms, a snack bar and free parking.
-The various Campgrounds offer RV hookups, tent camping sites, and camping cabins for rent.
+Milnot Beach is the only sand beach within a 50-mile radius.
+Enjoy the large sandy beach with diving platforms, a snack bar and free parking.
+The various Campgrounds offer RV hookups, primitive tent camping and camping cabins rentals.

 Stop for a bite at Ariston Café, the oldest continuously operated restaurant along Route 66.
 You’ll find all your Midwestern favorites along with a few Greek touches – a nod to the café’s founder, Pete Adam, a Greek immigrant.
 The one thing not to miss?
 Ariston’s iconic giant dessert tray!
 Diets beware.